massimosiani/natchez-akka-http/docs/index.md

 # natchez-akka-http

-A tiny integration library for Natchez and Akka Http.
+An integration library for Natchez and Akka Http.

 Only a server middleware has been implemented so far.